rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 ---

-## Making accesible an Openshift 4 Libvirt/KVM Lab from our laptop

 How to expose certain ports of our VMs, to for example expose our Load Balancer port balancing itself the port of the API of Openshift4?
 How to access to the DNS configured in our helper node and not reachable from outside?